Hylotelephium telephium: Distribution and habitat

 The species is endemic from Europe to Asia, but has been widely introduced elsewhere, particularly N America.
 It can be found growing in fields, around hedges, hills, and on gravelly or calcareous soils.
 In the UK, it is found in woodland and near hedges.

-Ecology

-In N America, where it has been introduced, Hylotelephium telephium is considered invasive.

 Uses

 The very young leaves can be eaten raw, and both the young leaves and firm tubers can be cooked.

 The plant has been used medicinally, being used by the Romans to treat wounds, and in later times to treat internal ulcers.
-It has also been used for love-divination.
-As the stems and leaves can store water, when picked.
-Hence common name livelong.
-They were hung in a room, where a girl was to be married to a boy.
+It has also been used for love-divination, as the stems and leaves can store water, when picked, hence common name livelong.
+They were hung in a room where a girl was to be married to a boy.
 If the stems grew together, this 'sign' would mean that the marriage would be blessed and she would be happy.
-Alternatively, if they grew apart, the marriage prospects looked bad and if a stem died, this would portent death.
+Alternatively, if they grew apart, the marriage prospects looked bad, and if a stem died, this would portent death.